-A security Bond equivalent to four weeks rent is to be paid be tenants unless tenant is a contracted employee.
+A security Bond equivalent to four weeks rent is to be paid by tenants.
 Tenants may choose to pay the bonds either in full or via Payroll Deductions over and up to four consecutive pay periods.

 Bond monies shall be submitted to the Bonds Administrator for the duration of the lease.
 It shall be returned to the tenant in full or part depending on the state of repair and cleanliness of the accommodation upon final inspection.
 If the accommodation requires cleaning and /or maintenance deemed to be the tenant's responsibility, then an appropriate amount shall be deducted from the bond to cover all associated expenses